-From a credit providers perspective these are understandable concerns as the removal of a negative credit listing could be viewed as an attempt to mask the applicant’s true financial position and not allow them to apply an appropriate risk rating.
-Certainly these concerns are founded if the credit listing in question is genuine in nature and therefore a true and accurate reflection of the credit worthiness of the applicant.
+From a credit providers perspective, these are understandable concerns as the ethics in regards to the removal of a negative credit listing.
+This could be viewed as an attempt to mask the applicant’s true financial position and not allow them to apply an appropriate risk rating.
+Certainly, these concerns are founded if the credit listing in question is genuine in nature and therefore a true and accurate reflection of the credit-worthiness of the applicant.
 However what about a faulty, incorrect or just plain unfair listing?

 Some credit providers and credit reporting agencies have been highly critical of companies offering credit restoration services.
-I’m the first to admit that not all credit repair companies operate in an ethical fashion which is regrettable.
-This has no doubt contributed to their sentiment, however I’m sure many of the same people that question the moral standing of this industry would be the first to demand a credit listing was removed should they become the victim of a faulty or incorrect listing, it’s very easy to judge when you are not the one affected.
+Not all credit repair companies operate in an ethical fashion.
+This has no doubt contributed to their sentiment, however, many of the same people that question the moral standing of this industry would be the first to demand a credit listing was removed should they become the victim of a faulty or incorrect listing, it’s very easy to judge when you are not the one affected.

 The credit reporting system has not been kind to the Australian consumer.
 In today’s tight financial market even one small negative credit listing has the potential to affect someone’s ability to obtain credit for years.
 In fact, a simple misunderstanding with a phone carrier can lead to a default listing that will be recorded for up to five years.
 To think that someone could struggle with getting a home loan due to something that potentially happened years earlier doesn’t seem appropriate nor is it necessarily a reflection of their current financial position.
 The question “does the punishment suite the crime?” must be asked.

-Of course there are credit providers that make a very good living by specializing in dealing with people that have credit problems.
-Naturally rate for risk applies, and the costs and interest rates charged by these lenders are generally well in excess of what would be expected from a mainstream provider.
+Of course, there are credit providers that make a very good living by specialising in dealing with people that have credit problems.
+Naturally, the rate for risk applies, and the costs and interest rates charged by these lenders are generally well in excess of what would be expected from a mainstream provider.
 While this may be appropriate for some clients it does seem a shame that people who have been the victim of an inappropriate credit listing are “tarred with the same brush” and suffer as a result.

-I’m not in any way questioning the services provided by non conforming lenders as they do provide a valuable service, I’m only suggesting consumers that have been the victim of an inappropriate or faulty credit listing should not just have to just “suck it up” and pay a far higher cost for finance as a result of a mistake on their credit file, they should be able to protect their rights.
+Services provided by non-conforming lenders are providing a valuable service, but consumers may be the victim of an inappropriate or faulty credit listing and should not just have to just “suck it up”, paying higher costs for finance as a result of a mistake on their credit file.
+They should be able to protect their rights.

-Really, this is what we are talking about, protecting people’s rights.
-Just as if you were in court being convicted of a crime you didn’t commit you have the option to plead “not guilty.
+This is about protecting people’s rights.
+Just as if you were in court being convicted of a crime you didn’t commit you still have the option to plead “not guilty.
 Defending your rights with regard to an incorrect credit listing is no different.

 Credit bureaus do not concern themselves with the impact on consumers.
 Primarily their profit margins guide their judgment rather than consumer rights.

-Credit history information often misrepresents the credit worthiness of the consumer.
-When a credit provider inappropriately labels someone as not credit worthy, they damage everyone…the credit reporting agencies, the economy and most importantly the individual.
+Credit history information can misrepresent the credit-worthiness of the consumer.
+When a credit provider inappropriately labels someone as not credit-worthy, they damage everyone…the credit reporting agencies, the economy and most importantly the individual.